 - Medicare and Medicaid.
 If an employee or their spouse or dependent, who is enrolled in the medical expense reimbursement account, becomes entitled to Medicare or Medicaid, he or she may prospectively reduce or cancel their medical expense account election with respect to the expenses of the person becoming entitled to Medicare or Medicaid.
 Further, if an employee or their spouse or dependent, who has been entitled to Medicare or Medicaid, loses eligibility for such coverage, the employee may prospectively elect to start or increase medical expense reimbursement account coverage of the person losing Medicare or Medicaid coverage.

 an annual election amount if a change in status event occurs?

-The employee must send the completed form to your payroll and benefits office.
+The employee must return the completed form to your payroll and benefits office.